The Causes of Imbalance

 The Roots of Disconnection and Distortion

 This layer exposes the foundational forces that fracture coherence and perpetuate harm within bodies, belief systems, across communities and cultures, and the planet itself.
-These are not personal failings or disconnected occurrences.
 These causes are often unseen, unspoken, or misunderstood, made invisible through the processes of normalization and inheritance.

 These are complex, overlapping conditions that create the foundations for suffering.
 Each cause names a deep pressure point in the larger web, often invisible, but profoundly formative.